otvv/teste-tecnico-ultracar/DOCUMENTACAO.md

 **Description:**

 The endpoint that can create a single quote inside the **Orcamento** table in the DB.
-You can create the quote with or without parts.
-The API will also check if the part you're trying to add in the quote is already included on it, if so the API will just edit the part instead.
+You can only create the quote without the parts, which means that  you can only create the quote with basic info, such as names, vehicle license plate and unique id.

-NOTE: _If you do add parts, just make sure that it exists in the _**Estoque*_ table first, otherwise the API will throw an error saying that the part doesn't exist._
+If you want to add parts in a quote check the _AddPartsInOrcamento_ function documentation.

 **Example usage:**